CLRX/CLRX-mirror/doc/ClrxAsmGallium.md

 This pseudo-op must be inside kernel configuration (`.config`).
 Set number of scalar registers which can be used during kernel execution.

+### .spilledgprs

+Syntax: .sgpilledsgprs REGNUM

+This pseudo-op must be inside kernel configuration (`.config`).
+Set number of scalar registers to spill in scratch buffer.
+It have meaning for LLVM 3.9 or later.

+### .spilledgprs

+Syntax: .sgpilledvgprs REGNUM

+This pseudo-op must be inside kernel configuration (`.config`).
+Set number of vector registers to spill in scratch buffer.
+It have meaning for LLVM 3.9 or later.

 ### .tgsize

 This pseudo-op must be inside kernel configuration (`.config`).